 1. Prepare your floorboards for painting

 Start by repairing any loose or broken floorboards, filling dents and scratches as you go.
 If the floors have already been painted many times, you may want to strip them back first for a very neat finish.
-Use paint stripper, a heat gun or sanding – but take care as old paint may be lead-based, so you'll need a mask.
+Use paint stripper (see our guide to find the best), a heat gun or sanding – but take care as old paint may be lead-based, so you'll need a mask.
 Use our guide to repairing floorboards for more tips.

 Floor draughty?
 Use our guide to fixing draughty floorboards to make sure your room feels toasty as well as looking smart.

-For bare boards, use a 150-grit sandpaper, then wash the floors to remove dust and dirt.
+For painting bare floorboards, first use a 150-grit sandpaper, then wash the floors to remove dust and dirt.
 Allow the floor to dry overnight.
 Use our guide to sanding floorboards to ensure you tackle the job correctly.

 2. Apply the primer or first coat

-As mentioned above, any wood paint will do the job, but those designed for floors are more durable and less slippery – if more limited in colour choices.
+As mentioned above, any wood paint (check out our buying guide for the best you can buy) will do the job, but those designed for floors are more durable and less slippery – if more limited in colour choices.
 Whichever you choose, pick a satin finish over a gloss or matt finish – it will give you the right balance between good looks and durability.

 3. Lightly sand the floor (again)